-Geared towards financial inclusion, CLRB has already established five (5) branches in the Philippines, with plans of increasing its footprint nationwide.
-The Bank is now widening its reach through its cash agent Cebuana Lhuillier with almost 3,000 branches and 20,000 partner outlets to make way for greater connectivity and accessibility.
+Geared towards financial inclusion, CLB has already established six (6) branches in the Philippines, with plans of increasing its footprint nationwide.
+The Bank is now widening its reach through its cash agent Cebuana Lhuillier with more than 3,200 branches and 23,000 partner outlets to make way for greater connectivity and accessibility.

 The Bank is poised to achieving an ecosystem that empowers Filipino towards an affordable banking lifestyle.
-CLRB plans to overcome barriers to saving by educating, encouraging, and providing banking access to more of the unbanked and underbanked segment.
+CLB plans to overcome barriers to saving by educating, encouraging, and providing banking access to more of the unbanked and underbanked segment.